flowfire/fffmwk/readme.md

 logPath: the log path, relative to rootPath.
 No slash need in the end.
 There is no log for now.
 errPagePath: the http error file path, relative to rootPath.
 No slash need in the end.
 Name with statusCode + ".html". eg. 404.html
 https_key: required if "https" is "true", the path of private key with pem encoding.
 Relative to rootPath.
 https_cert: required if "https" is "true", the path of public key with pem encoding.
 Relative to rootPath.
+apiHeaders: default Api headers.
+The api module will set these headers as default.
+It's useful while you want to access CROS in developer mode but not in product mode.
+apiStringify: api return body default format.
+Can be set to "json", "toString" or "none";
 nomatch: if the static file is not found, show this file.
 In the single page application, this is usually set to the 'index.html'.
 Relative to rootPath.
 staticCache: cache of static file.
 Set to 0 means no cache ( read file any time you use it. ).
 Set to number with out 0 ( read file while last read timestamp is older than it.
 Unit: second. ).
 String "Infinity" ( Cache forever until restart the server ).